 OCF is affiliated with the Standing Conference of Canonical Orthodox Bishops in the Americas

-Student Contact: Maggie Buff
+Student Contact: Ana Bautista

 The Penn Catholic Student Association was founded to offer students a university-sponsored forum to meet other Catholics and live their faith through service to the community.
 With the help of Fox Leadership's Faith and Service Partnership, we are committed to Catholic social teaching through service to Penn, West Philadelphia, and the global community.